MikkelSchubert/adapterremoval/docs/detailed_overview.rst

 3. Read processing
 ------------------

-If the `--pre-trim5p` or `--pre-trim3p` options are specified, the reads are trimmed by the specified amounts of bases.
+If the `--pre-trim3p` option is specified, the reads are trimmed by the specified amounts of bases.
 Next poly-X tails are trimmed if the `--pre-trim-polyx` option is specified.

 The reads and adapters (single end mode) or reads + adapters (paired end mode) are aligned, using the adapter sequences specified with `--adapter1` and `--adapter2`, with a maximum error rate defined by `-mm`.
 The alignment is performed as follows, for single end and paired end reads expectively: